Official Plan

 Planning for Bruce County's Growth

 Bruce County is growing.
-Our population is expected to achieve a population of 93, 600 and employment of 43,000 by the year 2046, and we want your ideas on how and where to grow!
+Our population is expected to achieve a population of 93, 600 and employment of 43,000 jobs by the year 2046, and we want your ideas on how and where to grow!
 We are currently reviewing the Official Plan, a key document that guides long-term growth and development in the County to 2046.
 It considers our unique, local needs and guides how we will work towards a vision for our future.

 The Official Plan touches your everyday life – the businesses you work in, the places you shop, the type of house live in, the roads you use every day, and how our communities grow.